 Many modern-day Western Christians, the ones who don’t actually undergo a whole lot of suffering, might believe this is an excellent piece to be heartily commended, and might even wonder what my problem is.

-But the problem is that while there are Scriptural and good parts to this section, there are also some insidious wrong teachings.
+But the problem is that while there are Scriptural and good parts to this section, there are also some teachings that can be used insidiously.

 So I want to dissect it.
 I’ll start with the middle paragraph, because that’s the easiest.